everysportmediagroup/everysport-api-documentation/endpoints/GET_leagues_id_standings.md

 ## Return format
 An object with the following keys and values:
 * credits - a Credits object
-* standings - a list of Team objects in full format
+* standings - a list of Team Standings objects, one for each team in the league

+Each Standings object contains the following data:
+* team - a Team object in short form
+* stats - a Team Stats object